 Center for Undergraduate Research, Innovation, and Creativity (CURIC)

-Applications now open for Fall 2022
+Applications are now open for students and faculty

-The ECC Center for Undergraduate Research, Innovation, and Creativity (CURIC) invites all students who are motivated to learn, curious about the world, and want to engage on campus and in their communities to apply.
+The ECC Center for Undergraduate Research, Innovation, and Creativity (CURIC) invites all students who are motivated to learn, are curious about the world, and want to engage on campus and in their communities to apply.

 Provide a student-centered environment featuring faculty-mentored research and engagement opportunities.